JetBrains/programmer-games/README.md

 The project:

-elm_1.elm : 2 buttons with + and -, changing the number N in between 3 and 12.
+2 buttons with + and -, changing the number N in between 3 and 12.

-elm_1_2_2.elm : as previous + dinamic draw the figure with N sides

-elm_1_2_3.elm : as previous + radius random in between 20 and 100
+On mouse click on screen a N-polygon is drawn with the center in click and random radius between 20 and 100.

-elm_1_2_4.elm : as previous + squares user can click on to select one of predefined colors
+There are three squares user can click on to select one of predefined colors.

 Run the project: